 “Contract Price” means, with respect to a Designated System, the REC price specified in the Schedule B to the Product Order applicable to such Designated System that will be used for purposes of payment for RECs from such Designated System.
-Unless specified otherwise, the Contract Price, with respect to a Distributed Renewable Energy Generation Device, shall be the Proposed Price as may be adjusted pursuant to Section 2.5(a).
+Unless specified otherwise, the Contract Price, with respect to a Distributed Renewable Energy Generation Device, shall be the Proposed Price as may be adjusted pursuant to Section 2.5(a), and shall be inclusive of the Stranded Customer REC Adder, if applicable, as indicated in Schedule B of the Product Order.
 If the Designated System is a Distributed Renewable Energy Generation Device for which Energy Sovereignty is applicable as indicated in Schedule A (and Schedule B) to the Product Order, the Contract Price shall be the weighted price obtained by dividing (1) the sum of (a) the multiplicative product of (j) the Proposed Price as may be adjusted pursuant to Section 2.5(a) and (k) the Designated System Contract Maximum REC Quantity and (b) the Energy Sovereignty Payment; by (2) the Designated System Contract Maximum REC Quantity, which result shall be rounded to the nearest penny.
 For avoidance of doubt, any payment adjustment pursuant to Section 5.6(c) shall not affect the calculation of the Contract Price in this Section 1.25 and shall not change the Contract Price.
 Unless specified otherwise, the Contract Price, with respect to a Community Renewable Energy Generation Project, shall be a weighted price obtained by dividing (1) the sum of (a) the multiplicative product of (j) the Anchor Tenant Contract Price and (k) the share of the Actual Nameplate Capacity Subscribed by the Anchor Tenant and (b) the multiplicative product of (x) the Non-Anchor Tenant Contract Price and (y) the share of the Actual Nameplate Capacity Subscribed by End Use Customers by (2) the combined share of the Actual Nameplate Capacity Subscribed by the Anchor Tenant and End Use Customers, which shall be subject to any adjustments pursuant to Sections 2.6(a), 2.6(b) and 2.6(c).

 “Date of Final Interconnection Approval” means, with respect to a Designated System, the date recorded in Schedule B to the Product Order that is applicable to such Designated System as determined by the IPA as the date such Designated System received its approval to interconnect by the applicable electric utility approving the interconnection request.